 - rapid heart rate

 Having one or two alcoholics drinks while taking doxycycline shouldn’t cause any of these effects.
 But if you’re still getting over an infection, it’s best to avoid drinking alcohol.
-Drinking alcohol, especially a lot of it, is to decreased functioning of your immune system.
+Drinking alcohol, especially a lot of it, is

 If you’re taking doxycycline and have been drinking, avoid having any more drinks, especially if you notice: